fortis-07/LEMP_STACK_IMPLEMENTATION_ON_EC2/lemp_stack.md

   }
 }
 ```
-- #### Explanation of bloacks and directives within the bare-metal configuration
+#### Explanation of blocks and directives within the bare-metal configuration
-### Explanation of Nginx Server Block Directives

 - **server { ... }**: This defines a **server block**, which is a set of configuration rules for handling specific domain requests.